-[Editor’s note: “9 Boring Stocks to Buy You Should Never Let Go Of” is regularly updated to include the most relevant information available.]
+Editor’s note: “9 Boring Stocks to Buy You Should Never Let Go Of” was previously published in June 2020.
+It has since been updated to include the most relevant information available.

 Following the worst of the novel coronavirus pandemic, the economy showed signs of significant improvement.
 First, the May jobs report came in well above expectations with 2.5 million jobs added.
 Later, the retail sales report for that month confirmed a surge in consumer activity.
 Therefore, some investors turned away from boring stocks to buy and focused on more exciting fare.

 However, the latest read on weekly initial jobless claims gave everyone a harsh reality check.
-Another 1.48 million Americans filed for unemployment benefits, notably worse than Wall Street’s estimate calling for 1.35 million.
-This was the second consecutive week when the actual tally was higher than the consensus forecast, signaling that economic damage was spreading to multiple employment sectors.
+Another 1.4 million Americans filed for unemployment benefits.
+This was the 19th consecutive week with more than one million claims, signaling that economic damage was spreading to multiple employment sectors.

 If that wasn’t enough, we have the most worrying development: rising novel coronavirus infections.
 Recently, the U.S. recorded a record high in terms of new daily infections.
 In addition, Texas halted its reopening protocol to combat its hot spots.
 California took a similar move, reinstating a stay-at-home order for Imperial County, the worst-hit county in that state.

 Finally, every portfolio, even for young investors, should have some exposure to boring stocks.
 You’re simply not going to win them all, and these established names should provide some downside mitigation.

 So, without further ado, here are nine boring stocks to buy.